katepdonahue/smartsy/README.md

 ## Setup

 I found that there were a few missing images for some of the genres because either the hits to the api went beyond the number of pages available for the genre, or an image was missing on the site.
-To grab extra images for a genre check the seeds file for the correctly formatted genre name, and run the following:
+To grab extra images for a genre, check the seeds file for the correctly formatted genre name and run the following:

 ```ruby
 rails c